-After you’ve been in a car accident, the most important thing to do is to make sure you and any other passengers are safe.
+After you’ve been in a car accident in Maine, the most important thing to do is to make sure you and any other passengers are safe.
 Discovering that no one has been seriously injured is a huge relief, and you may feel comforted to know the accident wasn’t your fault.
 You might assume that the other driver’s insurance will cover any damage to you and your vehicle, but what if the person who hit you doesn’t have car insurance?

 This is where uninsured/underinsured motorist coverage comes into play.
 If you’ve been in an accident with someone without sufficient liability coverage to pay for the damage, keep reading to find out why you should look into expanding your motorist coverage.